-You have decided to buy a house or to purchase property; this is great news!
-Do you have a real estate lawyer who will be there with you through signing contracts and all the steps of purchasing?
-Let us help you at The Okonji Law Office.
+You have decided to sell a house or commercial property; this is a great responsibility!
+Do you have a real estate lawyer who will be there with you through the entire transactional process?
+Let us help you here at The Okonji Law Office.

-Many are unaware that having a real estate lawyer with you when making a large transaction is an option.
-The thing is that in the state of Texas, having a real estate lawyer with you during this transaction is not mandatory.
+Many are unaware that having a real estate lawyer with you during the sale of a property is an option.
+The thing is that in the state of Texas, having a real estate lawyer with you during this kind of transaction is not mandatory.
 So, people don’t even think of this as an option.
 But the reality is this is a great tool for you to have at your disposal.

-With a real estate lawyer by your side, whether you are buying or selling, boosts your confidence.
+With a real estate lawyer by your side, you can sell your property with confidence.
 So, know that you have the opportunity to hire a real estate lawyer to assist you with any and all real estate transactions.
 This is part of what I am able to do for you here at The Okonji Law Office.

 Read more about what a real estate transaction looks like and how having a lawyer during this process can be beneficial for you.

 There are many different steps that go into a real estate transaction.
 The basic definition of a real estate transaction is the process of transferring the rights of a property from one person to another.
 A seller and a buyer come together with the help of a real estate agent/broker and make a formal agreement on the price and terms of selling and buying.

 For the most part, real estate transactions deal with property.
 For example, a major and familiar real estate transaction is selling a home.
 There is also selling land, buildings, so on and so forth.
 Once a formal written contract is signed to sell the property, and all parties have signed it, this contract is binding.

 Whatever is written in the contract regarding the final buying and selling price and even the real estate broker’s percentage must be followed.